 Questions 1-7: Completing sentences by filling in the gaps (NO MORE THAN TWO WORDS)

 - Some food plants, including _______, are already grown indoors.

-Key phrase for the answer is already grown indoors
+The key phrase for the answer is: already grown indoors

 The answer is found in the first sentence of Paragraph 2 where the author states, “The concept of indoor farming is not new, since hothouse production of tomatoes and other produce has been in vogue for some time”.

-The example of only tomatoes clarifies the answer for the question.
+The example of only tomatoes clarifies the answer to the question.
 In the question, the word including is synonymous to for example.

 More clues: in vogue for some time = already, hothouse production= grown indoors

 - Vertical farms would be located in _________, meaning that there would be less need to take them long distances to customers.